amakukha/minimal_hashes/README.md

 ./test_hash words_names.txt
 ```

+On a fast 64-bit machine, the test suite runs for about 17 seconds.
+On a slower 32-bit machine, it might take a few minutes.

 ## Results
 Some of the best hash functions with small code size are **MurmurOAAT**, **RSHash**, **FNV1a** and **SDBM**.
 However, depending on your use case, you might want to consider using a good optimized hashing function, such as FarmHash or Murmur3.